Asad-Ismail/Paper-Summaries/15-Oct-2024/README.md

 #### Agent Architectures

-We need to provide LLMs with different modules to enance their capabilities and act like an agent in an environment below provides
+We need to provide LLMs with different "modules" to enance their capabilities and act like an agent in an environment below provides

+**Profiling Module:**

+The profiling module aims
+to indicate the profiles of the agent roles, which are usually written into the prompt to influence the LLM behaviors.
+Agent profiles typically encompass basic information such as age, gender, and career as well as psychology information, reflecting the personalities of the agent, and social information, detailing the relationships between agents.
+The choice of information to profile the agent is largely determined by the specific application scenarios.
+The best practice for now is to get the profile information from real world dataset like age, gender, personal traits and movie preferences, if it is not available make some handcrafted profiles and use them as few shot examples and then use LLMs for creating any new agent profiles that might be needed

+**Memory Module:**